Using a Multiphase Buck Converter in 5G RF Power SuppliesBy ZM Peterson • Jul 24, 2021

 Note that the feedback loop is not strictly required.
 While an active control strategy could be used, you can also implement passive envelope tracking with a high-order filter on the regulator output.

-First, let's look at the example circuit shown below.
+The example below is an excellent illustration of a topology that could be extended to an N-phase buck converter design.
+I’ve adapted this example from a recent article by Maurizio Di Paolo Emilio in Power Electronics News, and hopefully this will nicely illustrate some of the advantages of this kind of buck converter.
 In general, we could have N phases (i.e., N FET arrangements), although 2 or 3 are typical.
-The FET arrangement used here needs to be carefully designed to ensure that total dropout doesn't occur over the first MOSFET in the series array.
+The FET arrangement used here needs to be carefully designed to ensure that total dropout doesn’t occur over the first MOSFET in the series array.
 Generally, the flying capacitor across FETs 2 and 3 aids regulation and helps prevent dropout.

 When you need to design high-efficiency RF power supplies for your 4G LTE or 5G system, work with a company that helps clients push the limits of new technology.
 NWES is an experienced PCB design firm that understands how to build and use multiphase buck converter designs.
 NWES helps aerospace OEMs, defense primes, and private companies in multiple industries design modern PCBs and create cutting-edge embedded technology.
 We've also partnered directly with EDA companies and advanced ITAR-compliant PCB manufacturers, and we'll make sure your next high speed digital system is fully manufacturable at scale.
 Contact NWES for a consultation.